ResponsiblyUnranked/PythonSoftwareDesign/README.md

 A collection of examples of how to apply various software design patterns in Python.

-It is primarily focused around Object Oriented Programming (OOP).
+It is primarily focused around Object-Oriented Programming (OOP).

 ## Introduction